FindoraNetwork/platform/components/txn_builder_cli/README.md

 ## Command help

-To get documentation on a specific command, use the keyword help followed by the the command.
+To get documentation on a specific command, use the keyword help followed by the command.
 To get help on a subcommand, use help and the command and subcommand.

 For example, for help defining an asset